omarmaddouri/GCNCC_cross_validated/README.md

 Official implementation of graph convolutional network for clustering and Classification.

-Omar Maddouri, Xiaoning Qian, Byung-Jun Yoon, [Deep representations embed network information for robust disease marker identification]
+Omar Maddouri, Xiaoning Qian, and Byung-Jun Yoon, [Deep representations embed network information for robust disease marker identification]

-**NOTE: The scripts folder is intended to reproduce the experiments from the paper**
+**NOTE: The *scripts* folder is intended to reproduce the experiments from the paper**

 ## Installation